imaxisXD/cloudinary-convex/README.md

 ## Database Schema

-The component automatically creates an `assets` table with the following structure:
+The component creates an `assets` table:

 ```ts
 {